hexalang/Hexa/docs/reference.md

 ### Maps/Dictionaries

-Map is a simple key-value store.
+A map is a simple key-value store.
 It's not an object like {}.
 Keys are arbitrary expressions of any type.

 ```hexa
 let map = ["key": "value", "one": "two"] // Inferred as [String: String]